<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <title>Comments for Books, Movies and Random Thoughts</title>

-<atom:link href="http://www.whitegauntlet.com.au/harriet/?feed=comments-rss2" rel="self" type="application/rss+xml" />
+<atom:link href="http://whitegauntlet.com.au/harriet/?feed=comments-rss2" rel="self" type="application/rss+xml" />

 <description>Harriet Jordan</description>